-Upon arriving in Varadero, the heat overwhelms you as you step of the plane, the sun blinding you, the dry dust in the air.
+Upon arriving in Varadero, the heat overwhelms you as you step off the plane, the sun blinding you, the dry dust in the air.

-If like us, if you stay at the Sandals Resort it takes fifteen minutes to walk there.
+If like us, and you stay at the Sandals Resort it takes fifteen minutes to walk there.

-Once inside the damp dark cave you are surrounded.
-The fluttering of bat wings and water dripping in the distance.
+Once inside the damp dark cave, you are surrounded.
+The fluttering of bat wings and the sound of water dripping.

 The colours vivid and alive too good to eat.
-The first juicy bite mouthwatering tasty.
+The first juicy bite is mouthwatering tasty.

-The choice is unlimited guava, watermelons, peaches, kiwi and a few others I didn't recognise.
+The choice is unlimited guava, watermelons, peaches, kiwi, and a few others I didn't recognize.

-Upon reaching Havana the differences were all to apparent, worlds away from the laid back beach scene.
-The metropolis of marble government buildings all around you, wider main streets to cover four lanes of traffic including horse and carts.
-If the heat and dust weren't bad enough the ever so pungent horse manure topped it all off.
+Upon reaching Havana the differences were all too apparent, worlds away from the laid-back beach scene.
+The metropolis of marble government buildings all around you, wider main streets to cover four lanes of traffic including horses and carts.
+If the heat and dust weren't bad enough, the ever-so-pungent horse manure topped it all off.

-They're was no peace to be had, traffic, people and the locals taking every opportunity to sell to you.
+There was no peace to be had, traffic, people, and the locals taking every opportunity to sell to you.